 We support our students and graduates in three key ways:

-- CP&P has a full-time counselor dedicated to supporting students who seek government or public interest employment.
+- CP&P has two full-time counselors dedicated to supporting students who seek government or public interest employment.

 - CP&P offers programs and career counseling dedicated to the public sector job search, including networking opportunities with public sector lawyers.